 Going to a Mariners game on a budget?
-Here are the best food deals at T-Mobile Park
+Here are the best food and drink deals at T-Mobile Park

 These won’t fill you up, but they’re easy to split if you’re looking for a unique snack.
 The chili-lime flavor packs a punch, and the texture is light and pleasant, if you don’t think too much about what you’re eating.
 And what other sports stadium offers grasshoppers as a concession item?

-Soft serve: $7 at various locations
+Soft serve: $7 at various sites

-Standard soft serve ice cream comes in chocolate, vanilla or swirl, and the cup is generous.
-(For $2 extra, you can get it served in a tiny souvenir helmet.)
+Standard soft-serve ice cream comes in chocolate, vanilla or swirl, and the cup is generous.
+(For $2 extra, you can get it served in a small souvenir helmet.)
 It melts quickly, so be prepared to eat fast.

 Overall take-aways

-We were pleasantly surprised with the affordable options at the ballpark, although if you want a meaty main dish, your meal will get expensive quickly.
+We were pleasantly surprised with the affordable options at the ballpark, although if you want a meaty main dish, your meal will quickly get expensive.
 (The best meaty option we tried was the hot dog, although the Junior Mariner Dog wasn’t particularly filling.)
-If you’re at the game with someone else and trying to eat for cheap, your best bet is to split multiple smaller items.
+If you’re at the game with someone else and trying to eat for cheap, your best bet is to split multiple, smaller items.
 And if you’re shamelessly looking for the best deal, don’t be afraid to order a kids meal.

 What other food deals do you recommend at T-Mobile Park?
 Comment below and let us know.